Already have labs? Get a free clinical review Upload now

 Use these signals to catch problems early in a recomposition phase.
 They are common in men who are dieting too hard, under eating protein, or not recovering between sessions.

 Most of these issues can be fixed by tightening tracking, improving sleep, or easing the deficit for a week.
-But if low mood, persistent sexual symptoms, unexplained anemia-like fatigue, or exercise intolerance show up (or if symptoms persist despite sensible adjustments), it is reasonable to pause and get a medical evaluation to rule out underlying problems.[8]
+But if low mood, persistent sexual symptoms, unexplained anemia-like fatigue, or exercise intolerance show up (or if symptoms persist despite sensible adjustments), it is reasonable to pause and get a medical evaluation.
+For testosterone deficiency, that means persistent symptoms plus repeat morning total testosterone and free testosterone interpreted with Veedma’s thresholds, with LH and FSH measured concurrently to distinguish primary from secondary hypogonadism before treatment is considered.[8]

-- You have low libido, low morning erections, or unexplained fatigue along with poor training response.
-In men, those symptoms can justify a medical evaluation for testosterone deficiency and related causes.[8]
+• You have low libido, low morning erections, or unexplained fatigue along with poor training response.
+In men, those symptoms justify a medical evaluation using repeat morning total testosterone and free testosterone with Veedma’s thresholds, with LH and FSH measured concurrently to distinguish primary from secondary hypogonadism and guide next steps.[8]

 What to do about it